Sp25-CS5004-Online-Lionelle/final-project-group-4/DesignDocuments/DesignDocument.md

 ## (EXTRA): Design Questions
 1. Should there be a room object to hold the unitItems?
+No, don't need as there is no further action that will be taken for an instance of a room under the purpose of this application.

 ## (INITIAL DESIGN): Class Diagram